nemoarchive/documentation/submit_data.md

 Validation failure in any row(s) will result in creation of a log file detailing errors.
 Once errors are corrected, an updated validation file is submitted in the same way and undergoes the same validation.

-Validation success will result in notification via the browser and email, of the Aspera path to which you will submit your data, as described below.
+Validation success will result in notification within minutes, via email, of the Aspera path to which you will submit your data, as described below.
 Be sure to submit to the provided path, as any other submissions will be ignored and routinely deleted.

 &nbsp;